Welcome current TASL students!

 Homework: In addition to what appears on the schedule, you will have homework each night that will require your time and attention.
 There will also be major assignments that will require weekend work.

-Updated summer 2018 class sequences will be posted soon!TASL Cohort 4 TASL Cohort 5 Please see below for Summer 2017 schedule - note this will be updated for summer 2018!
+Updated summer 2018 class sequences will be posted soon!TASL Cohort 4 TASL Cohort 5 Finalized logistics will be available in March

 New Student Orientation